-(2) Where a possessor has made expenditures for the improvement of a thing or any other beneficial expenditures for a thing, the owner shall provide compensation, at the owner's election, for either the expenditures made by the possessor or the increase in value in the thing attributable to such expenditures; to the extent that the increase in value continues to exist.
-However, as against a bad faith possessor the court may grant the owner a grace period of a reasonable length to make such compensation.
+(2) Where a possessor has made expenditures for the improvement of a thing or any other beneficial expenditures for a thing, the owner shall provide compensation, at the owner's election, for either the expenditures made by the possessor or the increase in value in the thing attributable to such expenditures, to the extent that the increase in value continues to exist.
+However, as against a bad faith possessor, the court may grant the owner a grace period of a reasonable length to make such compensation.

-(3) Where a possessor is to return land to the owner, if there exist buildings, unharvested crops or unharvested timbers that a good faith possessor constructed or planted thereon, the owner shall provide compensation, at the owner I s election, f or the expenditures made by the possessor for these buildings, crops or timbers, or the increase in value in these buildings, crops or timbers 4ttributable to such expenditures, to the extent that the increase in value continues to exist.
-Notwithstanding the provisions set forth in paragraphs (1) and (2) above, where the possessor is a possessor in bad faith, the owner may elect to either remove the constructed buildings, planted but unharvested crops or unharvested timber, or assume the' ownership thereof.
-Where the landowner chooses removal, the possessor must remove the buildings, crops or timber without receiving compensation.
-Where the owner elects to assume the ownership of the buildings, crops or for the increase in the value of the buildings, crops or timbers that include the original value of these things and shall be calculated without considering the added value to the land.
+(3) Where a possessor is to return land to the owner, if there exist buildings, unharvested crops or unharvested timbers that a good faith possessor constructed or planted thereon, the owner shall provide compensation, at the owner's election, for the expenditures made by the possessor for these buildings, crops or timbers, or the increase in value in these buildings, crops or timbers attributable to such expenditures, to the extent that the increase in value continues to exist.
+Notwithstanding the provisions set forth in paragraphs (1) and (2) above, where the possessor is a possessor in bad faith, the owner may elect to either remove the constructed buildings, planted but unharvested crops or unharvested timber, or assume the ownership thereof.
+Where the landowner chooses removal, the possessor must remove the buildings, crops or timber, the owner must compensate the possessor for expenditures made by the possessor or for the increase in the value of the buildings, crops or timbers that include the original value of these things and shall be calculated without considering the added value to the land.
 In this case, the court may grant the owner a grace period of a reasonable length to make such compensation.